How Kiss Were Inspired By a Scathing Concert Review

 Not that MacDonald was all that impressed with the music either.
 Describing Kiss as "a very flashy glitter band that tries to make up in theatrics what it lacks musically," he called their set an "amusing rock extravaganza" while dismissing the songs as "strictly on the moron level ... made up of a series of simple chords any child could learn and lyrics that are there because they rhyme."
 But if the show was a visual spectacle with little redeeming musical value, it still succeeded on those admittedly limited terms; as MacDonald went on to point out, the crowd gave Kiss a standing ovation.

 But by sacrificing a real artistic identity for the sake of flash and focusing on showmanship at the expense of songwriting, he argued, the band was ensuring its own quick trip into obscurity.
 "I hope the four guys who make up the group, whose names don't matter, are putting money away for the future, the near future," MacDonald decreed.
 "Because Kiss won't be around long."

-MacDonald, for whatever it's worth, ended up doing pretty well for himself too, remaining a fixture of the Seattle journalism landscape until retiring from his post in 2008 after 35 years as the Seattle Times' music critic.
+MacDonald, for whatever it's worth, ended up doing pretty well for himself too, remaining a fixture of the local journalism landscape until retiring in 2008 after 35 years as the Seattle Times' music critic.
 Fittingly, he even ended his farewell column by quoting Kiss.
 "What am I going to do now?" he asked.
 "Well, of course, I’m going to rock ‘n’ roll all night and party every day!"